toddbranch/ECE382/notes/L4/index.md

 ### Register Mode or Register Direct

 This is the most straight-forward addressing mode - taking information directly from the CPUs registers.
 If used in a one-operand instruction, the Ad value is `00`.
-If used in a two operand instruction, Ad would be `0` because there are only two available addressing modes.
+If used in a two operand instruction, Ad would be `0` because there are only two available addressing modes - register direct and indexed.
 As would be `00`.

 A few examples:
 ```